 When to See a Vet if Your Dog is Panting too Much?

 On average, dogs take around fifteen to thirty breaths a minute, depending on their age and size.
-You should get to know your dog’s breathing patterns and normal panting to better notice anything out of the ordinary.
-Keep in mind you cannot take a respiratory rate while your dog is panting.
+You should get to know your dog's breathing patterns and normal panting to better notice anything out of the ordinary.
+If you believe your dog's panting is unusual and could mean something more critical, you should see the help of a veterinarian as soon as possible.

-It’s normal for dogs to pant.
-It’s the best way for them to cool down.
-Dogs will pant heavily after activity, exposure to heat, or when they feel anxious or excited.
 Some dogs are more hyper than others so they will often pant more often and heavily than a calm dog.
 However, normal panting should not be consistently excessive or at random times.
 Heavy breathing could be a sign that your dog is coping with something more serious, and at times fatal.
-Proper care and attention can help prevent many of the reasons why dogs pant abnormally.

 Leave a comment